ARTICLES

 10 Care Tips for Happier and Healthier Houseplants

-These are 10 tried-and-true methods for simple, effective houseplant care because who doesn't love having green plants all over their indoor spaces?
-Plants simply make every space beyond striking and picturesque.
+These are ten tried-and-true methods for simple, effective houseplant care because who doesn't love having green plants all over their indoor spaces?
+Plants simply make every space feel alive and give them direct life as well.

 1. Clean Your Plants Regularly